cesiztel/learning-roadmap/README.md

 ### Programming

-I decided go over coding fundamentals and prepare myself like I went to a coding interviews.
-But because I do not have a coding interview ahead I can stop in some concepts, because other of my goals is try to explain coding concepts in plain words.
+I decided go over coding fundamentals and prepare myself like if I have to do a coding interviews.
+But because I do not have a coding interview ahead, I can slow my learning down and stop in concepts that I think are really important to learn and understand deeply.
+Other of my goals is try to explain coding concepts in plain words.
 Being aware of my limitations for the abstract thinking I want to make myself the way to improve this aspect describing computer science concepts in really simple way or at least as simple as possible.
 I want to obtain a better understanding of certain concepts and I believe that when you understand a concept truly sticks in your memory more time which is a improvement.

 I based my learning in this book: